I-am-PUID-0/DUMB_docs/docs/features/usage.md

 ## 🚀 Running DUMB
 DUMB automatically starts the services defined in `dumb_config.json` in the proper order.
 Each service can also be managed independently using the [DUMB Frontend](../services/dumb-frontend.md/) or by directly modifying the configuration.
 !!! important "Important: Configure API Key Before Startup"
-    DUMB is preset to start all services on the first startup.
+    DUMB is preset to disable all services, other than the API and Frontend on the first startup.
-    As such, please ensure `ZURG_INSTANCES_REALDEBRID_API_KEY` is configured with your RealDebrid API Key in the compose **before starting the container**.
+    An Onboarding process is currently in development for the Frontend.
+    As an interim solution, please see the [API: Start Core Service](../api/process.md#post-processstart-core-service) for info on using the API to preconfigure and start services.

 ### 🔄 Automatic Service Start
 All services with `"enabled": true` in the config will be started on container launch.
-These typically include:

-- DUMB API
-- DUMB Frontend
-- PostgreSQL
-- pgAdmin 4
-- rclone
-- Riven Backend & Frontend
-- Zilean
-- Zurg

 If a service fails to start, check its log file in the `/log` directory (or wherever `log_dir` is set).